 One of the most romantic restaurants in Petitenget near Seminyak is Sardine, where you’ll dine overlooking a working rice field.
 The restaurant is housed in an imposing bamboo structure and the menu changes daily to include the very freshest seafood and vegetables.

-No trip to Bali is complete without a visit to Ubud, the spiritual heart of the island.
+Ubud is one of the best places to visit in Bali, being the spiritual heart of the island.
 If you’re looking for a quick bite before or after a visit to the Monkey Forest Sanctuary, then Locavore to Go is a brilliant option.
 The little sister of Locavore, the hot newcomer on the Ubud dining scene, rustles up unpretentious food in a rustic setting.

 We feasted on pulled pork sandwiches with homemade coleslaw but they also have a range of vegetarian options.

 For fine dining in the gorgeous hills surrounding Ubud, Alila’s Plantation Restaurant makes an excellent choice.
 On certain evenings, they arrange Balinese dancing by local children whilst you dine.
 Executive Chef Eelke Plasmeijer believes that thoughtful travellers are prepared to be adventurous and the menu offers locally sourced delicacies such as mackerel, beef, king prawns and rabbit.

 Finally, Three Monkeys Ubud is just right for a sundowner.
 Overlooking a rice field and a few minutes walk from the Monkey Sanctuary, this café really comes alive in the evenings when the lanterns are twinkling.